que-es-una-fpga

 Commercial suites usually integrate the simulation tool within the programming environment itself.

-Logically, there is a wide range of prices, but in general, they are not cheap devices.
-Speaking of the domestic sector (the ones we are going to buy), they are in the range of approximately 20 to 80€ euros.
+Logically, there is a wide range of prices but, in general, they are not cheap devices.
+Speaking of the domestic sector (the ones we are going to buy), they are in the range of approximately 20 to 80 euros.

 To put it in context, it is much more expensive than an Arduino Nano (16Mhz) or an STM32 (160Mhz) that we can buy for 1.5€, a Node Mcu ESP8266 (160Mhz + WiFi) that we can buy for 3.5€.
-They are even more expensive than an Orange Pi (Quad 800 Mhz + WiFi), which can be found for around 20€.
+They are even much more expensive than an Orange Pi (Quad 800 Mhz + WiFi), which can be found for about 20€.

 How powerful is an FPGA?